 If you’ve seen beautiful photos of coastal Italy, chances are that you’ve already seen Positano.

 Positano is one of the best-known places of the Amalfi coast for its picturesque staircases, whitewashed houses following the natural course of the mountain and creating a vertical landscape.
 Appreciated by International artists after the First World War, Positano is famous for its handmade leather sandals and cotton/linen clothes (the so-called “Moda Positano”), for its beautiful XIX-XX century buildings in Mediterranean style and its postcard landscapes with the background of the tiled dome of the main church and Li Galli islands.
+Choose a car rental in Italy and hit those clean roads with excitement.

 We recommend dining here and lingering until after dark when the town lights up and the lights reflect beautifully in the ocean’s water.